geneontology/geneontology.github.io/_docs/ribbon.md

 ## GO Ribbon is not GO Enrichment
 The GO Ribbon is designed to provide a visual summary and a simpler way to navigate GO annotations.
 For gene sets, the GO Ribbon will show the functions shared between genes, but it will *not* inform on the statistical relevance (over/under representation) of such functions in the gene set.
 Statistical significance and bias of biological functions have to be examined through [over representation tests and enrichment analysis](/docs/go-enrichment-analysis/).

-As an example, the [GO COVID-19 page](/covid-19.html) illustrates how both the Ribbon and enrichment analysis can be used together.

 ## Other ways to access GO Ribbons
 GO Ribbons specifically for eukaryotic cellular processes, plants, and prokaryotes are available on the [QuickGO slimming page](https://www.ebi.ac.uk/QuickGO/slimming){:target="blank"}, as is a FlyBase-specific ribbon.
 To access these, click the "Explore biology" box on the [QuickGO home page](https://www.ebi.ac.uk/QuickGO/).
 Select a ribbon in the dropdown and click the "Add terms to selection" button, then Apply.
 You can filter the resulting GO annotations by IDs, taxon, and more.